Support

 How do I apply for a grant?

-Our grantmaking process is designed to be simple and efficient.
-The first step is to reach out to our Program Officer, Gabi Kuhn, at gabi@jewsofcolorinitiative.org to initiate a conversation about your project.
-You can view our Grant Application Guide for full details here.
+Our grantmaking process is designed to be simple, relational, and efficient.
+The first step is to reach out to our Grants Teams at grants@jewsofcolorinitiative.org to begin a conversation about your project.

 Who can apply for grants?